 - examinations as required by law or by court order.

-1.1.1.
-CCDC
+CCDC Policies

 The biggest jail in Clark County is the Clark County Detention Center (CCDC) in downtown, Las Vegas.
 The CCDC contracts with NaphCare, Inc. to provide medical and mental health services at both the CCDC’s main facility and its North Valley Complex (NVC).

-NaphCare is paid to provide medical and medication management, mental health care, and drug detoxification treatment.
 It also coordinates women’s health care, emergency and radiological services, dialysis, and other services.

 NRS 209 delegates the administration of prison inmates’ health care to Nevada’s Department of Corrections Medical Division.
-The Division’s Medical Director and Medical Administrator manage the department’s medical, dental, clinical mental health, and pharmacy services.
-The Medical Division also has a Nursing department and Central Pharmacy.
+The Division’s Medical Director and Medical Administrator manage the department’s:

-Nevada’s larger prisons have medical clinics, dental clinics, and infirmaries.
-Two prisons have on-site acute care infirmaries.
 Primary care is provided in the prisons.
 Outside surgeons, cardiologists, and gastroenterologists periodically go to the prisons to provide care there.
 When off-site care is necessary, inmates are taken to community hospitals.

 On average, the prisons’ healthcare staff have 600 patient care contacts each day.6

-Medical care is especially vital in jail and prison since statistics indicate that inmates have higher-than-average rates of illness as compared to the general population.7] However, Nevada’s jail and prison healthcare is woefully inadequate:
+Medical care is especially vital in jail and prison since statistics indicate that inmates have higher-than-average rates of illness as compared to the general population.7 However, Nevada’s jail and prison healthcare is woefully inadequate:

-In 2015, Nevada spent less than $3,500 on healthcare per inmate, which pales next to the $5,720 per inmate average.
-Of the 43 states surveyed in a recent Pew research study, Nevada ranks the fourth-lowest in healthcare staffing, with only 24.5 full-time staff for every thousand inmates.
-(Inadequate medical staffing is most pressing in rural areas.)8 And Nevada prison inmates pay a copay of $8 for healthcare, making Nevada second only to Texas as the most expensive state for inmates.9
+- Of the 43 states surveyed in a recent Pew research study, Nevada ranks the fourth-lowest in healthcare staffing, with only 24.5 full-time staff for every thousand inmates.
+(Inadequate medical staffing is most pressing in rural areas.)8

 A recent audit of the CCDC shows that its medical provider NaphCare often failed to provide medications to inmates being discharged and did not provide sufficient mental health treatment.10

-Furthermore, many inmates face retaliation by prison workers as well as doctors for filing grievances to begin with.
-So many inmates suffer without seeking medical care for fear of being assaulted, sequestered, or denied food.11
+Jail and prison inmates may file grievances about inadequate medical care.
+However, many inmates face retaliation by prison workers as well as doctors for filing grievances to begin with.
+So many inmates suffer without seeking medical care for fear of being:

 Nevada inmates who have suffered medical neglect can bring a Section 1983 lawsuit claiming they were denied their Eighth Amendment constitutional right to adequate medical care.
 In order to prove medical neglect, the inmate (“plaintiff”) would need to show the following: